zachmccabe/zachmccabe.github.io/postcard.md

 ---

 Figuring I could be a useful human by putting my cameras to work, I jumped into photography by hiring myself out to NGO clients.
-I had a lot to learn. 😬 Postcards to my younger self in 140 characters or less.
+I had a lot to learn.

+Postcards to my younger self in 140 characters or less.

 ## Brass tacks, tactfully

 Hash out expectations with your client ASAP.
-You're savvy.
-You know there is more to this work than good intentions.
+Always act pro: cross-cultural negotiations confuse clients, too.

+## Good intentions?

+The work is the same, gratis or commissioned: 1.
+How will you solve client's problem?
+2. Cost, logistics & deliverables?

 ## Always bring extra

-\1.
-Small bills 2.
-Snacks to share w rogue livestock 3.
-Camera batteries: right pocket = fresh batteries; left = spent.
+Small bills.
+Snacks to share with rogue livestock.
+Camera batteries (right pocket = fresh batteries; left = spent).